DivyanshuRajput777/newera/README.md

 # newera
-A all in one platform for your all educational documentations.
+A all in one platform for your all educational documentations.<br>
 AUTHOR - DIVYANSHU RAJPUT